FK-3000: Description

 The FK-3000 surface-to-air missile (SAM) system is mounted on a 6x6 SX2220 high-mobility truck platform.
 The chassis is mounted with an unmanned turret, an autocannon, a search radar, a tracking radar, a radio-jamming transmitter, and an optical fire-control system.
 The system can carry two types of interceptors, an anti-ammunition air-defence missile and an anti-cluster (anti-drone swarm) mini-missile.

 At the Zhuhai Airshow 2022, the system on display mounted six large missiles and 48 smaller missiles.
 In August 2025, a variant in People's Liberation Army service only mounted the smaller interceptor, for 96 missiles in total.
 The high amount of interceptors and the autocannon would give the FK-3000 system much better magazine depth to deal with drone swarms.

 The two types of missiles fitted on the FK-3000 are designed for separate purposes.
 The anti-air missile is specialized for engaging aircraft, missiles, and land attack ammunition.
 The smaller micro missiles are designed for taking out drones and cluster targets.
 The radio-jamming transmitter also works in tandem with the missiles to neutralize remotely controlled drones.
 With the autocannons, radio jammers, and missiles, the vehicle forms a multi-layered air defense network capable of engaging targets ranging from small quadcopters to fixed-wing drones.
-The engagment range of the FK-3000 system is 30-12000 m.
+The engagement range of the FK-3000 system is 30-12000 m.

 Aside from the main vehicle (master vehicle), the system can slave two ground robotic vehicles, which are named the FK-3000 auxiliary launching vehicles.
 The auxiliary vehicles are optional.
 Each FK-3000 auxiliary vehicle is fitted with an optical sight system and can also carry 24 micro missiles.